Barbara-Nartey/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script to move files
+script to delete all files